michelleful/TidyTextMining-Python/README.md

 As I read through the book, I'm translating the code samples into Python 3.
 As far as I know, there's no Python equivalent to the `tidytext` R package.
-I'll be using `pandas` and `SpaCy` (possibly `gensim` also?) to accomplish the same effects.
-Let's see how far we get.
+I'll be using `pandas` and `SpaCy` (possibly `gensim` also?) to accomplish the same effects, and working within Jupyter notebooks.
+Let's see how far we get!

 **Status:** I'm at the very beginning, Chapter 1: The Tidy Text Format.